ccontrols/custom-esm-pages/README.md

 # About

-This is a component-controls example app that adds custom esm tab pages to the user interface
+This is a component-controls example app that adds custom esm tab pages to the user interface.
+The app can be built with [gatsby](https://www.gatsbyjs.com) or [nextjs](https://nextjs.org).

 # Install